Bellevue 2044 - Housing

 Sandra Grace

-by Sandra Grace, over 1 year ago
+by Sandra Grace, about 2 years ago

 Use Stronger trees4livability code recommendations and stricter enforcement. .
 Foreign monies driving up size of homes and disappearance of plants/trees especially our older trees.
 So larger homes with greater need for power etc and yet no solar panels.
 Climate concerns, nature/wildlife and affordability should be of utmost importance.
 Costs to live in Bellevue is driving out our Seniors and our younger families who can't afford to live here-if we want diversity we need to help these groups.